obayer/MultiWii-HoTT/README.md

 ==============
 MultiWii is a flight control system created by [Alexinparis] mainly for MultiRotor systems.
-This projects contains an extension for the current MultiWii 2.0 software to send in flight telemetry data, and report current settings of the flight system, if HoTT v4 capable RxTx systems from [Graupner] are used.
+This projects contains an extension for the current MultiWii 2.0 software to send in flight telemetry data, and report/change current settings of the flight system, if HoTT v4 capable RxTx systems from [Graupner] are used.
 Licensed under [GPLv3].

 How It Works